 Payment using credit cards, PayPal, and pay-over-time methods are likely to play an ever-increasing role in B2B purchases.
 Purchase orders, credit terms and flexible financing methods that have been standard selling tools for B2B will now need to be rethought for the new generation.

-B2B buyers are focussed on efficiency.
-Highly relevant personalised content will provide value and save time.
+B2B buyers are focused on efficiency.
+Highly relevant personalized content will provide value and save time.
 Artificial intelligence (AI) can now deliver deep analysis and intelligent purchase recommendations based on what customers already own or provide additional data about products they are searching for.

 B2B ecommerce sellers also need to make after-sales information and support a priority.
 Companies that provide online troubleshooting advice or information that helps customers quickly resolve issues will have a clear advantage.